operator-framework/enhancements/enhancements/olm-deletes-operands.md

     enabled: false
 ```

-With `spec.cleanup.enabled: false` OLM will not perform cleanup or delete any CRs.
-The finalizer on the CSV will be cleared so the CSV and operator can be removed without any cleanup.
-This is also the default behavior if `spec.cleanup` is unspecified to make cleanup opt-in.

-With `cleanup.enabled: true` OLM will delete all CRs, for the operator's owned APIs, in the target namespaces of that operator.
-Once the CRs are successfully removed (after the operator clears its finalizers), OLM will clear the finalizer from the CSV to let the operator be uninstalled.
+With `spec.cleanup.enabled: true` OLM will first add the `olm/operand-cleanup` finalizer on the CSV.
+Now when the CSV is deleted by the user, OLM will delete all CRs for the operator's owned APIs, in the target namespaces of that operator.
+Once the CRs are successfully removed (after the operator clears its finalizers), OLM will clear the finalizer from the CSV to let the CSV and operator be uninstalled.

+With `spec.cleanup.enabled: false` OLM will remove the `olm/operand-cleanup` finalizer if it is already present on the CSV.
+This allows users to opt-out of cleanup and not have OLM delete any CRs.

+This is also the default behavior if `spec.cleanup` is unspecified.
+This ensures operator's that haven't opted-in are not subjected to the finalizer and have their CSV lifecycle remain unchanged.

+While toggling `spec.cleanup.enabled` does not result in a phase change, OLM could generate events to provide a history of when the cleanup behavior was toggled, and also events for when OLM begins and ends the cleanup process.

 #### Operand cleanup status